elnormous/ouzel/README.md

 <img src="https://github.com/elnormous/ouzel/blob/master/img/ouzel.png" alt="ouzel" width=128>

 # Ouzel v0.18
-Ouzel is a game engine mainly targeted for development of 2D games, but also 3D games can be created with it.
+Ouzel is a C++ game engine mainly targeted for development of 2D games, but also 3D games can be created with it.

 Supported platforms: